Why A Prototype Can Ensure A Successful Start Of An App Development

 How prototypes are created

-As a rule, the development process consists of the following stages:
+As a rule, the mobile app development service comprises the following stages:

 - description of the idea;